ssbc/visual-docs/Using-Animations.md

 section at the end, starting with 'anime.js')

-If you're putting multiple SVGs inline in your HTML, it doesn't make much sense to serve a 16.9kb copy of anime.js with each one.
+If you're putting multiple SVGs inline in your HTML, it doesn't make much sense to redundantly serve a 16.9kb copy of anime.js within each one.
 Instead you should link to or serve anime.js once, in a `<script>` tag in your HTML, and then each animation can reference that.